25 Creepy Photos That Will Give You the Chills

 San Francisco Earthquake

 The San Francisco Earthquake of 1906 was another “natural” event that wrought devastating destruction to the lives and plans of the unsuspecting humans in its path.
 These Victorian homes on Howard Street near 17th Avenue were among the 28,000 homes destroyed in the disaster.
 It’s estimated that approximately 3,000 lives were lost in total.
+Take a look at these historical photos that bring the past to the present.

 The remains of a fire